SnakeDrak/Remmina-password-exposer/README.md

 ..runs the game :)

-If you have .remmina folder backed up somewhere or in another directory:
+If you have .remmina folder backed up somewhere or another directory:

 `REMMINA_FOLDER=~/.local/share/remmina/ ./remmina_password_exposer.py`